IslamEhab/SiemensEDA-AcademyofExcellence-Tasks/README.md

-# UART Task
+# Siemens EDA Academy of Excellence Tasks
-This task is on of the tasks in "SiemensEDA Academy of Excellence" Program from Eng.Sarah El-Dawy
+This repo contains all tasks made in "SiemensEDA Academy of Excellence" Internship
-1. UART Driver Implemented from scratch (Bare-Metal Code)
+1. UART Task
-1. GPIO and System Control Drivers didn't implement due to lack of time but i didn't used predefined APIs to interace with them.
+1. SSI Task
+1. I2C Task